 The Amtrak Downeaster

-For a day trip to OOB from Boston, the train eliminates parking costs and Friday traffic entirely.
-It is the better option if your schedule allows it.
+For a day trip from Boston, the train eliminates parking costs and Friday traffic entirely.
+It's the better option if your schedule allows it.

 Why Saco Works Better Than Staying in OOB

 Old Orchard Beach in July is a resort town operating at full capacity.
 Great for a day out.
 Intense for multiple nights.
 Saco sits directly next to OOB, and Maine Turnpike Exit 35 drops you straight into Saco.
-It is the natural first stop off the highway.
+It's the natural first stop off the highway.

 Check the Maine Turnpike's real-time travel time data at maineturnpike.com.
 The gap between leaving at 11 AM versus 3 PM on a summer Friday is often 45 to 90 minutes.
-If you can get out before noon, you will arrive before the heavy traffic builds.
+If you can get out before noon, you'll arrive before the heavy traffic builds and before the parking lots fill.